See how much every UK lender would offer you.

 | £100,000 | £500,000 | £600,000 | +£100,000 |

 Based on a single applicant, 25-year term, no additional debts.
-Last updated April 2026.
+Last updated July 2026.
+View all salary breakdowns →

 Mortgages with bad credit — CCJs, defaults, bankruptcy and more

-A missed payment, a CCJ, a default, an IVA, a discharged bankruptcy or a current DMP doesn't close the door on getting a mortgage.
-Specialist lenders like Kensington, Pepper, Bluestone, Precise and Vida lend to applicants the high street rejects — see exactly which ones match your situation.
+A missed payment, a CCJ, a default, an IVA, a discharged bankruptcy or a current DMP doesn’t close the door.
+Specialist lenders like Kensington, Pepper, Bluestone, Precise and Vida lend where the high street won’t — see which ones match your situation.

 Specific situation?
 See which lenders accept it

-Probation period, self-employed with one year of accounts, on a Skilled Worker visa, gifted deposit, ex-local-authority flat, contractor day rate, zero-hours contract, foreign-currency income — every UK lender treats these differently.
-Browse our lender criteria questions to see which lenders accept your exact situation.
+Probation, self-employed with one year of accounts, Skilled Worker visa, gifted deposit, ex-local-authority flat, contractor day rate, zero-hours, foreign-currency income — every lender treats these differently.
+Browse our lender criteria questions.

 UK mortgage affordability is the maximum amount a lender will let you borrow, based on your income, monthly outgoings, and the lender’s own stress test of what you could still pay if interest rates went up.
 It’s the “how much can I borrow” figure that drives every mortgage decision — and crucially, it varies by lender.
 The same applicant can be offered £240,000 by one bank and £310,000 by another on identical inputs.